 - Survey for Arroyo Toad for Newhall Ranch (RECON, 1999) Protocol surveys were conducted, but no toads were observed.
-However, appropriate habitat is present. - Biota Report for SEATAC for West and East Creek Projects on San Francisquito Creek (Impact Sciences, 1998) - Report states that the species may travel periodically to project area from upstream population; cited Frank Hovore's report of anuran (frog or toad) eggs observed in the project area, but washed away by stream flows before an accurate identification could be made. - Surveys on Tesoro del Valle (White and Leatherman Bioservices, 2001) Arroyo toad habitat assessment for the Tesoro del Valle project located on San Francisquito Creek, immediately north of the NRMP project area.
+However, appropriate habitat is present. - Biota Report for SEATAC for West and East Creek Projects on San Francisquito Creek (Impact Sciences, 1998) Report states that the species may travel periodically to project area from upstream population; cited Frank Hovore's report of anuran (frog or toad) eggs observed in the project area, but washed away by stream flows before an accurate identification could be made. - Surveys on Tesoro del Valle (White and Leatherman Bioservices, 2001) Arroyo toad habitat assessment for the Tesoro del Valle project located on San Francisquito Creek, immediately north of the NRMP project area.
 The assessment focused on the Tesoro project area, as well as approximately 9 linear miles of San Francisquito Creek habitat, north from its confluence with the Santa Clara River.
 The evaluation was based on the presence or absence of primary constituent habitat elements.
 The report concluded that the most critical primary constituent element is a hydrologic regime that supports habitat for breeding adults, eggs, tadpoles, and metamorphosing juveniles (Leatherman, 2000).
 As such, it was determined that the best potential habitat for the arroyo toad in San Francisquito Creek occurs north of the Tesoro del Valle project site on the National Forest.
 The report further stated that though the project area and other portions of San Francisquito Creek south of U.S. Forest Service lands supported many of the primary constituent elements, the hydrologic regime was not present.
 Therefore, it was concluded that this portion of San Francisquito Creek would only be useful for dispersing individuals if they were to occur in the immediate area. - Sandburg Reconnaissance Surveys, NRMP project area In April 2001, Ms. Nancy Sandburg conducted surveys in the Santa Clara River on Newhall Land and Farming property.
-In notes sent to the FWS, Ms. Sandburg reported observations of a total of four adult toads from several survey efforts.
+In notes sent to the USFWS, Ms. Sandburg reported observations of a total of four adult toads from several survey efforts.
 Each was detected in the Santa Clara River in the near vicinity of the San Francisquito Creek confluence.
+A single adult was observed at night on April 18 and three adults were reported as observed in the same general vicinity on the following week although their exact location is unknown.
 Ms. Sandburg's notes did not include detection of any vocalizations or any other breeding behavior. - Sandburg Reconnaissance Surveys, Soledad Canyon area In May 2001, Ms. Sandburg conducted arroyo toad surveys in the Santa Clara River in the Soledad Canyon area.
-Arroyo toad tadpoles

-(three separate cohorts) were reported from three separate drying pools within the project reach which includes the portion of the Santa Clara River occurring between the River's End vacation park and the proposed Transit Mix Concrete Company mine.
+Arroyo toad tadpoles (three separate cohorts) were reported from three separate drying pools within the project reach which includes the portion of the Santa Clara River occurring between the River's End vacation park and the proposed Transit Mix Concrete company mine.
 This site is situated approximately 9 miles east of the NRMP.
-Ms. Sandburg noted that there was a potential for some of the tadpoles to be lost before metamorphosis due to the rapid evaporation of the remaining water in the pools (Sandburg 2001).

-- Impact Sciences, Inc. protocol surveys in NRMP area, portions of Castaic Creek, San Francisquito Creek from the Santa Clara River to the Copper Hill Bridge, and the Santa Clara River east from the NRMP area to approximately 500 meters past the Los Angeles Aqueduct crossing, including portions of South Fork Santa Clara River and Bouquet Creek In spring 2001 intensive surveys following FWS recommended survey protocol were conducted in the described area.
-A single arroyo toad was observed in the Santa Clara River adjacent to the San Francisquito Creek confluence. - Results of Focused Surveys for Arroyo Toad and Special-status Aquatic Reptiles and Amphibians; Newhall Ranch (Impact Sciences, Inc. 2002).
-Protocol surveys were conducted during the 2001 survey season in the Santa Clara River from near the confluence with Castaic Creek, west (downstream) to the Los Angeles-Ventura County boundary.
-No arroyo toads were observed or detected.
+Ms. Sandburg noted that there was a potential for some of the tadpoles to be lost before metamorphosis due to the rapid evaporation of the remaining water in the pools (Sandburg 2001). - Impact Sciences, Inc. protocol surveys in NRMP area, portions of Castaic Creek, San Francisquito Creek from the Santa Clara River to the Copper Hill Bridge, and the Santa Clara River east from the NRMP area to approximately 500 meters past the Los Angeles Aqueduct crossing, including portions of South Fork Santa Clara River and Bouquet Creek In spring 2001 intensive surveys following FWS recommended survey protocol were conducted in the described area.
+A single arroyo toad was observed in the Santa Clara River adjacent to the San Francisquito Creek confluence.